SGDInstitute/apollo/content/collections/pages/sgdinstitute/alumnx-program.md

 title: 'Alumnx Program (DRAFT)'
 sections:
   -
-    header_image: headers/blurry-background.jpg
+    header_image: headers/header-hug.JPG
     title: 'Alumnx Program'
-    subtitle: 'The alumnx program connects current and former students, staff and faculty in higher education, and community partners who have formerly engaged with MBLGTACC and other Institute programs to facilitate relationship and coalition building across the region and to provide opportunities to continue the conversations started at MBLGTACC and during other programs.'
+    subtitle: 'The alumnx program connects MBLGTACC attendees and other Institute program participants to facilitate relationship and coalition building across the region and provide opportunities to continue the conversations started at Institute programs.'
     has_tag: false
     tag: null
     has_button: false